Better Breastfeeding

 Final Deliverable: Built a prototype for funding and vision.

 Once the wireframes were completed, there was a dev review to make sure that everything could be built or if the dev needed to do some research on functionality.
-After that review I handed off the wireframes to the UI designer to beautify and built the working Figma prototype.
+After that review, I handed off the wireframes to the UI designer to update the wireframes with the UI and build a prototype for funding.

 Conclusion

-Once I was finished with my role, I was on standby for any questions from design or engineering while I proceeded to my next project.
+Once I was finished with my role, I was on standby for any questions regarding design.
 The working prototype was delivered on time.
 The algorithm and functional app were delivered one month after initial proposed deadline.
 This was organized with stakeholders since the scope increased with the new feature request.